 With all the emotions coming in through our Fe and produced internally, there is no outlet for our emotions.

-Unlike INFP and ISFP who has Fi as their dominant function, we are not that good at keeping emotions in and processing them internally.
-Instead of using Fi, we tend to rely on our Ti and Ni to make sense of the situation logically, and this might lead to overthinking and the Ni-Ti loop.
+Unlike INFP and ISFP who have Fi as their dominant function, we are not that good at keeping emotions in and processing them internally.
+Instead of using Fi, we tend to rely on our Ti and Ni to make sense of the situation logically, and this might lead to overthinking or the Ni-Ti loop.
 The more we think about the situation, the more negative emotions we create.

 We allow ourselves to get emotionally overload.

 If we don’t express our feelings regularly using our Fe, our emotions get trapped in our body and one day, we might just explode with intense emotions.
 The emotions might make us fall sick with a chronic or mental illness if we are not careful and unwittingly numb, deny or suppress our emotions.
 This is how it manifested as depression for me previously.

 The emotions in your body have to go somewhere.
 Below are better ways to deal with your emotions.

 INFJ Emotions: How to Process Your Feelings With Fe and Fi